-At a fundamental level, LEAN Thinking is about satisfying customer requirements with the least amount of waste as possible.
 The value stream is where value is created but also waste which erodes the value of the products and services we are delivering.
-LEAN Thinking helps to protect value by reducing or eliminating waste.
-However, is this the only way that value is protected?
+At a fundamental level, LEAN is about satisfying customer requirements with the least amount of waste as possible.
+By applying LEAN principles and practices organizations protect value by reducing or eliminating this waste.

 There are many forms that waste manifests itself within a value stream.
 The most common include: